Lyna Perez Shows Off Killer Curves In Tiny Bikini For New Bang Energy Video

 Internet sensation Lyna Perez sent hearts racing with a smoking-hot new video of herself on social media on Sunday, September 6.
 The 27-year-old model shared the post with her 5.3 million followers on her Instagram account, and it instantly became a hit.

-Lyna was recorded outdoors for the footage, as she walked around a private residence and laid out on a daybed.
+Lyna was recorded outdoors for the footage, as she walked around a private residence and rolled around on a lounger.
 She positioned herself directly in front of the camera and switched between a number of sexy poses that displayed her from different angles.

-She adjusted her locks, blew a kiss to the camera and enjoyed a Bang Energy drink while she stared directly into the camera’s lens.
+She adjusted her locks, blew a kiss to the camera and enjoyed a Bang Energy drink while she stared directly at the camera’s lens.
 She also shared a sweet smile and pushed her chest forward, emitting a flirtatious energy.

-Her long, highlighted blond and brunette hair was parted in the middle and styled in loose waves as it cascaded down her back and over her shoulders.
+Her long, highlighted brunette hair was parted in the middle and styled in loose waves as it cascaded down her back and over her shoulders.

 Her killer curves stood out in the clip as she flaunted her famous figure in a revealing bathing suit.